 Shropshire, where they held a family seat as Lords of the Manor of Kinnerly, some say before the Norman Conquest of England by Duke William of Normandy in 1066.
 Conjecturally they are descended from the Princes of Powys in Wales, through Griffith, son of Joerweth Goch, Lord of Mochnan, younger son of Meredith, Prince of Powis who took refuge in Shropshire.
 King Henry III of England gave him lands in that county.
 He married Matilda, the heiress of Ralph le Strange by whom he acquired the Manor of Kinnerly.
 Griffith' son, Griffith Vychan settled at Tre-gynvarth, which, when anglicized, is Kynvarth's Town, which, when spoken, became slurred into Kynastown, or Kynaston.

-This web page shows only a small excerpt of our Keniston research.
 Another 403 words (29 lines of text) covering the years 1433, 1495, 1459, 1534, 1491, 1564, 1516, 1590, 1554, 1587, 1642, 1621, 1622, 1640 and 1712 are included under the topic Early Keniston History in all our PDF Extended History products and printed products wherever possible.

-Another 175 words (12 lines of text) are included under the topic Early Keniston Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Keniston Notables in all our PDF Extended History products and printed products wherever possible.